Marc Reyné

-Marc Reyné de Trincheria (born 18 May 1999) is a Spanish field hockey player who plays for División de Honor club Real Club de Polo and the Spain national team.
+Marc Reyné de Trincheria (born 18 May 1999) is a Spanish field hockey player who plays as a forward for Belgian Hockey League club Braxgata and the Spain national team.

-Career
+Club career

+Reyné played for Real Club de Polo in Spain before joining Braxgata in Belgium in 2024.

+International career

 He was an important member of the Spanish side which competed at the 2019 Men's EuroHockey Junior Championship where Spain finished at fourth place.

 He was part of the Spanish national side which competed at the 2021–22 Men's FIH Pro League where Spain finished at seventh position.
 He is a member of the Spanish squad which is currently competing at the 2022–23 Men's FIH Pro League.

 He was named in Spain's squad for the 2023 Men's EuroHockey Championship Qualifiers.
 He was also named in Spanish squad for the 2023 Men's FIH Hockey World Cup and it also marked his maiden FIH Hockey World Cup appearance.